zohdit/DeepHyperion-Kickoff/README.md

-# DeepHyperion #
+# DeepHyperion

-Input test generator using illumination search algorithm
+Input test generator using illumination search algorithm.

+> The following instructions apply for **Python 3.7**.

 ## Dependencies ##